 The Chinese healthcare market is a boon for investors.
-There are opportunities in both the products and the services always encourage by a better economy and the researches for high-end equipment.
+There are opportunities in both the products and the services always encouraged by a better economy and the researches for high-end equipment.
 It can be challenging because of rapidly changing laws and regulations but definitely worth it.

 When it comes to healthcare quality is absolutely key.
 Chinese consumers are now able to pay more for healthcare with GDP still growing by 7% year on year.
 This indicates there will be no slow down in this market as the Chinese avidly embrace international health products in new and interesting ways.
-Indeed Vice Premier Li Keqiang himself said the health-care industry has now entered “uncharted waters.”
+Indeed Vice Premier Li Keqiang himself said the healthcare industry has now entered “uncharted waters.”

 7) Travel Agencies: Providing a unique experience

-The industry has been greatly impacted by the COVID-19 pandemic but the beginning of a return to normal has already taken place as travel restrictions are less strict.
+The Chinese outbound tourism industry has been greatly impacted by the COVID-19 pandemic but the beginning of a return to normal has already taken place as travel restrictions are less strict.
 The demand for travel has increased in many demographics due to the inability to travel over the last year or so.